-- Students can research the different appointed city positions available in their city.
+Students can research the different appointed city positions available in their city.
 Presentations can then be made to the class.
-Field trips or classroom visits by city personnel would be appropriate. - Reports and/or interviews can be done about the specific city positions.
+Field trips or classroom visits by city personnel would be appropriate.

+Reports and/or interviews can be done about the specific city positions.
 Students can brainstorm about what kinds of services they think they receive from the city.
 What departments do they think provide these services?
 How often do they use them?

-CITY SERVICES
+City Services

-- Students can design posters, booklets or multimedia presentations about the services that they use in their city. - Staff from different departments can come and talk with the students about the services that are provided by the city. - Students can take field trips to city service facilities. - Students can obtain an organizational chart from their city.
+Students can design posters, booklets or multimedia presentations about the services that they use in their city.

+Resource people from different departments can come and talk with the students about the services that are provided by the city.

+Students can take field trips to city service facilities.

+Students can obtain an organizational chart from their city.
 Review the various departments and services of the city with the students.

-CITIZEN PARTICIPATION
+Citizen Participation

-- Brainstorm what students think an elected official is.
-Ask an elected city official to speak to the class about why he or she ran for public office.
-What kind of qualifications were needed?
-What laws and regulations did he or she have to follow in the process?
-Has it turned out as expected? - Hold a mock city election in the class. - Students can research how citizen participation in government has evolved through history. - Students can follow and investigate a current issue in the community.
+Brainstorm what students think an elected official is.
+Ask an elected city official to speak to the class about why he/she ran for public office.
+What kind of qualifications did they need?
+What laws and regulations did they have to follow in the process?
+Has it turned out how they expected?

+Hold a mock city election in the class.

+Students can research how citizen participation in government has evolved through history.

+Students can follow and investigate a current issue in the community.
 If possible, students can attend or tape a city council meeting about the issue.
 Students then can hold their own election on the issue.
 They may wish to become involved in the actual issue.
-Presentations can be created, along with written reports, posters, charts, graphs, plays or multimedia.
+Presentations can be written reports, posters, charts, graphs, plays or multimedia.